 Patrick DELAMOTTE trained at the École nationale supérieure des beaux-arts in Paris, subsequently specialising in Art History, with a focus on classical heritage.
 He has been a Heritage Architect in France since 1981.
 He is particularly interested in the poetic scenarios of human activity, and architecture as a practice rooted in historical continuity and local craftsmanship.
 Convinced that historical reference is at the same time a necessity and a source of limitless creativity, he is particularly attentive to the ornamentation of buildings, paying close attention to the details of the decorations that embellish his projects and collaborating with artists, ceramists, glass masters, and various specialised craftsmen.
-His approach was illustrated in a little book Aujourd'hui l'ornement published in Amiens, which included the entire text of his Diploma Dissertation "Fragments d'une Théorie de l'Ornementation" written in 1977.
+His approach was illustrated in a little book Aujourd'hui l'ornement published in Amiens, which included the entire text of his Diploma Dissertation " Fragments d'une Théorie de l'Ornementation " written in 1977.
 His projects include Mers les bains and Saint Valery sur Somme.

-Michael DIAMANT is an urban sociologist with an eye for social anthropology, demography, urban planning, and architecture.
-He is the founder of the New Traditional Architecture and the Architecture Uprising movement, which has now gone global.
-Through social media Michael Diamant and the members of the movement create awareness that we can build classical architecture today as well as promoting public debate about our common built environment.
+Michael DIAMANT is an urban sociologist interested in social history and anthropology, demography, urban planning, and architecture.
+He is the founder in Sweden of the New Traditional Architecture and the Architecture Uprising movement, which has now gone global.
+Through websites and social media Michael Diamant and the members of the movement create awareness about environmental and heritage conservation and promote public debate about what should (or should not) be built today for the future.